rbeede/pen-testing-cloud-apis/documentation/server_setup/OpenStack/OpenStack_Swift_server_setup.md

    - WSL2 by default does not
    - `sudo apt install xfsprogs`
    - `sudo modprobe -v xfs`
+1. Do not run hese setup steps while proxying through Burp
 1. Clone the workshop repo
 1. Go into the `documentation/server_setup/OpenStack/` folder